julianocosta89/jcosta.dev/content/posts/mastodon-otel/index.md

 ## It Keeps Going

-That's a live collaboration which is still ongoing.
-At the moment I have a couple of opened discussions with the Mastodon's team and in every iteration I learn more and we reach a better observability state.
+This is a live, ongoing collaboration.
+Currently, I have a few open discussions with the Mastodon team, and with each iteration, I learn more, and we work together to achieve a better observability state.

-I hope that keeps going, because learning and growing is what motivates me.
+I hope this collaboration continues, as learning and growth are what truly motivate me.

-To wrap it up, I just want to take the chance to publicly thank Ara for this awesome onboarding gift.
-As well as Renaud and Tim for all the back and forth and everything that I learnt from their use-cases and questions.
+To wrap up, I'd like to take this opportunity to thank Ara for this amazing onboarding experience, as well as Renaud and Tim for all the back-and-forth discussions and the valuable insights I've gained from their use cases and questions.

 [Ara Pulido]: https://www.linkedin.com/in/arapulido/
 [Mastodon]: https://joinmastodon.org/